Frequently Asked Questions

 6. No study has ever been carried out in order to establish what complete and balanced means in terms of a dog fed on a homemade diet.
 Neither is one necessary because the only healthy way to feed your dog is to feed real food using the same principles you unwittingly use when feeding yourself and your family.
 Balance, variety and moderation!

-Importantly though, you do need to add Eggshell Powder for essential calcium.
+Importantly though, you do need to add a calcium supplement to your dog’s food every day.

 Don't dogs prefer the same food all the time?